victoria-vasilieva/spotify-playlist-clustering/README.md

 ## 📂 Data
 The dataset used comes from Spotify’s audio features.
-A data set is included in the `data/` folder for reproducibility.
+A data set is included [data](https://github.com/victoria-vasilieva/spotify-playlist-clustering/blob/main/3_spotify_5000_songs.csv) for reproducibility.

 ---